Reg Grundy Organisation: United Kingdom

 Reg Grundy Productions opened up a UK branch in 1975 known as "Reg Grundy Productions (G.B.)
 Limited".

-The UK branch produced two big BBC programmes – Going for Gold and Small Talk.
+The UK branch begin producing in 1987 and produced two big BBC programmes – Going for Gold and Small Talk.
 They also produced three cult shows for ITV called Keynotes, Celebrity Squares and Man O Man.

 In 1997, Grundy UK began producing a majority of Channel 5's launch programmes, producing shows such as 100%, Whittle, Night Fever, Fort Boyard, Win Beadle's Money, One to Win (a revival of Going for Gold), Greed and The Desert Forges.

 In 1999, the existing programmes produced by Pearson Television subsidiary Fremantle (UK) Productions were moved to Grundy UK, which included the two Bruce Forsyth game shows such as Play Your Cards Right and The Price Is Right as well as a Tim Clark game show called Give Us a Clue, a Michael Barrymore game show called Strike It Lucky, a Paul O'Grady game show called Lily Savage's Blankety Blank, a Dale Winton game show called Dale's Supermarket Sweep and Liza Tarbuck's version of Blockbusters.

 By 2006, all remaining shows produced under the Grundy name were transitioned off to Talkback Thames.